sstelfox/stelfox.net/content/notes/cooking/mustard-salmon-with-spring-vegetable-stew.md

   - spring
 ---

-Yield: 4 servings.

-Adapted from the [original NYT Cooking recipe](https://cooking.nytimes.com/recipes/1022169-mustard-salmon-with-spring-vegetable-stew) and adapted to our own tastes.
+Adapted from the [original NYT Cooking recipe](https://cooking.nytimes.com/recipes/1022169-mustard-salmon-with-spring-vegetable-stew) to our own tastes.

 ## Ingredients